Barny17/fakerest-test/README.md

 Thanks, OpenAI, for useful VSCode-integrated assistance.

 ## My thoughts on the exercise
 This exercise targets Cloud developers... not really my role so I'm feeling a little out of sorts.
 I did not attempt to explore a JSON schema in any depth, focusing instead on writing code that could be assessed for roles beyond Cloud development.

-The code runs consistently for well-formed JSON in a text file.
-The code appears to generate correct answers from the server REST API request but I see that the server intermittently generates output that will cause this program to fail to parse; I have not attempted to delve further into these cases.
+The code runs consistently for well-formed JSON that was captured in a text file for testing.
+The code appears to generate correct answers from the server REST API request (tested using jq).
+However, I see from curl use that the server intermittently generates different output formats that will cause this program to fail to parse; I have not attempted to resolve for these cases.
 Thanks for your understanding.